0xPolygonID/issuer-node/README.md

 5. Run `./bin/platform` command to start the issuer.
 6. Run `./bin/pending_publisher`.
 This checks that publishing transactions to the blockchain works.
 7. Follow the [steps](#adding-ethereum-private-key-to-the-vault) for adding an Ethereum private key to the Vault.
 8. Open <http://localhost:3001> in a browser (or whatever was set in the `[Server] URL` config entry).
-This shows an admin interface for documentation and credentials issuer setup.
+This shows an admin interface for issuer node documentation and credentials setup.
 9. _(Optional)_ To set up the UI with its own API, first copy `.env-ui.sample` as `.env-ui`.
 Please see the [configuration](#configuration) section for more details.
-10. _(Optional)_ TODO - UI PRODUCTION SETUP
+10. _(Optional)_ Run `make run-ui` (or `make run-ui-arm` on Apple Silicon) to have the Web UI available on <http://localhost:80>.
+Its HTTP auth credentials are set in `.env-ui`.
+Its own API will be running on <http://localhost:3002>, unless its URL and port are set otherwise in `.env-api`.

 ## Configuration